-This week both a bench coach and a MLB manager were ejected early in a game on an innocuous first pitch strike call that replay clearly showed was an obvious strike.
+This week both a bench coach and an MLB manager were ejected early in a game on an innocuous first pitch strike call that replay clearly showed was an obvious strike.
 In the first picture, you see the ball as it passes the plate.
-In the second photo, you see the spot marking to location of the ball in the catcher’s mitt – quite a difference!
+In the second photo, you see the spot marking to the location of the ball in the catcher’s mitt – quite a difference!

 How is that even at the highest level of the game, there is still such a big disconnect between the umpire’s strike call and the hitter and his dad…I mean manager?

 One could write a whole book about this as there are so many angles to consider, but here are three considerations that quickly come to mind on this pitch:

 1. The bottom of the zone goes to the “hollow” of the knee which is not far off the ground…